dust39/FFL_project_2022/README.md

     1. I used the notebook for trial and error.
 I left nearly everything I did in the notebook, whether it made it to the final program or not.
         1. Most code in the notebook has a commented line above explaining what the code did, for my future reference.
             1. Some of the code I didn't use but I felt like could be useful in the future, and so the code block was commented out.
         2. The notebook had some code that was executed in the notebook but was not pertinent to execution of the main program.
-However, was vital to was to learning some of the features of python, pandas, pyplot etc.
+However, this was vital to learning some of the features of python, pandas, pyplot etc.
 5. One final note, I uploaded all my data .csv files to the repository.
 I know this is not best practice, but it made the most sense to enable users to test this particular Python program.